geovanyuribe/test_ml/README.md

 \
 **5) Replication of the exploratory and training process:**
-To replicate the exploratory, clustering and classification process, all the boxes of the notebook called **"final_notebook.ipynb"** included in the repository must be executed.
+To replicate the exploratory, clustering and classification process, all the boxes of the notebook called **"final_notebook.ipynb"** included in the folder **"replicate"** of the repository must be executed.
 The notebook is also available at the following link: [Notebook in Google Colab](https://drive.google.com/file/d/1AQStFhrj2lDsV9Ts3sZWp77alYI7uLLQ/view?usp=sharing)